-Besides limiting your borrowing, having fewer credit cards also means fewer bills to keep track of each month – which can help you stay on top of your credit card payments and avoid incurring late fees or interest.
+Besides limiting your borrowing, fewer credit cards also means fewer bills to keep track of each month – which makes it easier to stay on top of credit card payments and avoid incurring late fees or interest.

 3. Switch to a personal loan

-Personal loans are “unsecured” loans, which means that unlike secured loans, they’re not backed by collateral – like a house or a car – that lenders can repossess if borrowers default.
+Personal loans are “unsecured” loans, which means they're not backed by collateral – like a house or a car - that lenders can repossess if borrowers default.
 This means personal loans have higher interest rates than secured loans, but much lower interest rates than credit cards.

-Personal loans can be used to consolidate credit card debt into one manageable account, as long as you stay within your borrowing limit.
-This will help cut back on the number of bills to pay and keep track of every month.
+Personal loans can be used to consolidate credit card debt into one account, as long as you stay within your borrowing limit.
+This cuts back the number of bills to pay and keep track of every month.
 Instead, a personal loan allows borrowers to pay a fixed amount monthly.

-According to 2017 data from the Department of Statistics Singapore, Singaporeans have a total outstanding debt of about S$70.4 billion on credit cards and personal loans, .
+According to 2017 data from the Department of Statistics Singapore, Singaporeans have a total outstanding debt of S$70 billion on credit cards and personal loans.
 But if each borrower took time to consider their personal loan options, Singaporeans could collectively save over S$500 million on interest payments annually (assuming S$23.5 billion in personal loan debt and an interest rate of 3.88 per cent per annum).

-However, before taking out another loan, any borrower should consider identifying and tackling the root cause of their debt through financial re-evaluation or lifestyle changes.
+However, before applying for another loan, any borrower should consider identifying and tackling the root cause of their debt through financial re-evaluation or lifestyle change.
 Ultimately, borrowers need to do their research and make sure personal loans are financially viable for them.